JuanCTorres/cs75/README.md

         * `[scores/sequences/kscores]` is an option to choose to one of the following outputs
             * `scores` outputs subcellular locations and feature scores
             * `sequences` outputs subcellular locations and amino acid sequences
             * `kscores` outputs perfectly balanced set of subcellular locations and feature scores
 * `./src/data_processing/read_dicts.py` contains functions to build dictionaries.
 These functions are called in `read_data.py`.

+## Predictive Algorithms
 * `./src/ml/feature_importance_impurity` generates a graph ranking indices by Gini impurity
     * run by invoking `python feature_importance_impurity.py`
 * `./src/ml/keras_nn.py` is a densely connected neural network